-Annual global event April 30-May 3 offers an opportunity for Puget Sound folks to discover nearby wildlife, help science and get outside safely.
+Annual global event April 29-May 2 offers opportunity for Puget Sound folks to discover nearby wildlife, help science and get outside safely.

-From April 30-May 3, the annual global event asks ordinary folks to become nature scientists for an hour, a day, however long they have.
+Learn about the plants and wildlife around you with one quick photo from your phone, while also being an active community scientist during the annual City Nature Challenge.
+From April 29-May 2, the annual global event asks ordinary folks to become a scientist for an hour, a day, however long they have.
 And there’s no experience necessary.
-Just download the free iNaturalist app or access it on your computer, get outside and start recording what you see – like that speckled frog.
+Just download the free iNaturalist app or access it on your computer, get outside, and start recording what you see.

-“Our goal is to help everyone in our community discover and appreciate native wildlife, whether it’s in a yard, park or natural area,” said Craig Standridge, conservation engagement coordinator for Point Defiance Zoo & Aquarium.
-“We are surrounded by natural beauty and native wildlife if we just stop and take the time to observe.”
+“We encourage everyone in our community to discover and appreciate native wildlife, whether it’s in a yard, park or natural area,” said Zach Hawn, conservation engagement coordinator at Point Defiance Zoo & Aquarium.
+“We are surrounded by native wildlife and it’s incredible learning about it, if we just stop and take the time to observe.”

-“It’s easy and fun, and it’s something your whole family can take part in,” said Katie Remine, Living Northwest Program Coordinator at Woodland Park Zoo.
+<p”>“It’s easy and fun, and it’s something your whole family can take part in,” said Katie Remine, Living Northwest Conservation Manager at Woodland Park Zoo.
 “Wildlife is all around us–with just a little bit of exploring, you can tune your eyes and ears to the nature nearby and spark your curiosity!”

-Naturalists from Woodland Park Zoo and Point Defiance Zoo & Aquarium are offering a free online orientation in iNaturalist on April 15 to help those new to the technology (or to nature):
+Naturalists from Woodland Park Zoo and Point Defiance Zoo & Aquarium are offering a free online orientation in iNaturalist on April 26 to help those new to the technology (or to nature).